Health care

 In practice, a recipient of material reception conditions must apply for a medical card, which allows them to attend a local doctor or general practitioner who are located in or attend the Direct Provision accommodation centres.
 A person with a medical card is entitled to prescribed drugs and medicines and protection applicants living in Direct Provision are exempt from paying the prescription charges levied on medical-card holders.[2]

-Following numerous complaints to the Department of Health and the Ombudsman, the HSE’s Medical Card Unit have amended their policy so as to enable eligible international protection applicants who are not living in Direct Provision to obtain medical cards and access to free medical services, prescription medicines and hospital care.
+Following numerous complaints to the Department of Health and the Ombudsman, the HSE’s Medical Card Unit have amended their policy to enable eligible international protection applicants who are not living in Direct Provision to obtain medical cards and access to free medical services from GPs accepting medical card patients, prescription medicines and hospital care.
 Under previous policy, international protection applicants residing outside of Direct Provision were deemed ineligible for medical cards, with many struggling to access healthcare as a result.
+In the experience of the Irish Refugee Council, issues accessing medical cards for those living outside of Direct Provision have been minimal as of May 2025.[3]

 Specialised treatment for trauma and victims of torture is available through an NGO called SPIRASI which is a humanitarian, intercultural, non-governmental organisation that works with protection applicants, refugees and other disadvantaged migrant groups, with special concern for survivors of torture.
 Spirasi staff have access to certain accommodation centres e.g. Balseskin reception centre in Dublin and can help to identify victims of torture.
 However, no formal arrangements or agreements exist to deal with torture survivors in a way that is different to someone who has not experienced torture.